- Majors, Departments and Programs

 The ideal is to begin thinking about the process as early as sophomore year — no later than your junior year.
-It is especially important to begin in the sophomore year if you are planning to study abroad both junior-year semesters.
+It is especially important to begin in the sophomore year if you are planning to study abroad both semesters of the junior year.
 More commonly, however, students begin the work in their junior year — preferably when they are actually on campus.
 Much of the proposal and personal statement writing takes place in the summer following your junior year, so it is important to work with Dean Dreher before leaving for the summer to set up a plan and advising schedule.

-No. First, see the list of fellowships requiring the College's nomination.
-You may come across other fellowships that do not ask for institutional nomination through websites and books.
+No. You may come across other fellowships that do not ask for institutional nomination through websites and books.
 Even if you are applying for fellowships that do not require that you go through the College, you are strongly encouraged to seek advising from Dean Dreher and your faculty advisers.

 For many scholarships, applicants will only be considered if their application is submitted through the Connecticut College fellowship committee or liaison.

 Endorsement means that a fellowship applicant is submitting their application with the official approval of the College based on an internal review and approval process.